hbctraining/Intro-to-ChIPseq/lessons/06_QC_quality_metrics.md

 #!/usr/bin/env Rscript
 ```

-Next we can load the `ChIPQC` library so we have access to all the package functions and then load the samplesheet into R.
+Next we will load the `ChIPQC` library so we have access to all the package functions and then load the samplesheet into R.

 ```
 ## Load libraries